Reputation structure in indirect reciprocity under noisy and private assessment

 \section{Time change of reputation distribution}

 For simplicity we start with the case of $N\to\infty$, where the variance $s^2$ in Eq.~(\ref{s^2_C}) and Eq.~(\ref{s^2_D}) is ignored.
 Let us define $\phi(p)$ as a frequency distribution of individuals with goodness $p$ in the population.
-Then, its time evolution is given by
+Then, its time evolution is given by \begin{linenomath}

-Here, we use $\delta(\cdot)$ as a Dirac delta function.
+\end{linenomath} Here, we use $\delta(\cdot)$ as a Dirac delta function.
 In Eq.~(\ref{phi_p}), the first term on the right side represents a loss of individuals with goodness $p$ due to updates of their reputations.
-The first (second) term inside the integral on the right side represents donor with an updated goodness $p$ after meeting a recipient with goodness $p'$ and cooperating (defecting) with him/her.
+The first (resp. second) term inside the integral on the right side represents donors with an updated goodness $p$ after meeting a recipient with goodness $p'$ and cooperating (resp. defecting) with him/her.

 Next, we consider a case of $1\ll N<\infty$, and replace delta functions in Eq.~(\ref{phi_p}) with Gaussian functions, because binomial distribution is well approximated by Gaussian distribution for large $N$.
-In the following, we represent a Gaussian function with mean $\mu$ and variance $\sigma^2$ by
+In the following, we represent a Gaussian function with mean $\mu$ and variance $\sigma^2$ by \begin{linenomath}

 Accordingly, $\delta(p-f_A^{\rm C}(p'))$ and $\delta(p-f_A^{\rm D}(p'))$ in Eq.~(\ref{phi_p}) are replaced with $g(p;f_A^{\rm C}(p'),s^2)$ and $g(p;f_A^{\rm D}(p'),s^2)$, respectively.
 Thus we obtain